Trickster-cell/ThalesChat/README.md

-# Quantum Secure Real Time Chat Application
+# Quantum Secure Real-Time Chat Application

 This repository contains the **Frontend** and **Backend** of a full-stack application built using **React** and **Node.js**.
 The application uses **MongoDB** as the database, and **MongoDB Compass** is required for managing the database locally.